kevinma0/kevinma0.github.io/_pages/hitchhiking.md

 100 miles out of Phoenix, Andrew stops at a Wendy’s to buy us burgers.
 He had picked me up somewhere around Indio and we had been driving and talking for the past 2 hours.
 I’m ravenous and I gladly wolf down the burgers after initial polite refusal.

-Andrew is a Jehovah’s Witness.
-He made that known at the start and also made it known we didn’t have to talk about it.
+Andrew mades it known at the start that he was a Jehovah's Witness, and also made it known we didn’t have to talk about it.
 Seemingly aware of the discomfort that comes with the door-to-door evangelism, he was at once eager to talk about his faith, and restrained out of politeness from doing so.

 He ends up picking up two more people: an old rancher and a young hitchhiker.
 He extends the same introduction to them, and there’s a straining there too.

-He drops me off at the U of A library, for my lack of knowledge of any other landmark.
-He’s a good guy, I decide as I watch his truck drive off.
+He drops me off at the U of A library, because I don't know another landmark.
+The rancher got off a while ago and I say good luck to the other hitchhiker.

 ![Mishka was a beautiful dog]({{site.baseurl}}/assets/img/hitching/5.png)